FREQUENTLY ASKED QUESTIONS

 You may be seeking support because you are feeling desperate or overwhelmed.
 However, please note that I am unable to provide crisis support.

-If you feel you need help urgently, for example, if you are having thoughts about wanting to end your life, please contact your GP in the first instance, or contact 111, who will assess your needs further.
+If you feel you need help urgently, for example, if you are having thoughts about wanting to end your life, or if you are having thoughts about harming others, please contact your GP in the first instance, or contact 111, who will assess your needs further.
 If you feel at imminent risk of harm to yourself or others, please contact 999 immediately.
 Please do not feel you are burdening others, it is important to reach out and seek help if you are having these thoughts.